Marmik-Emp37/Emp37.Tweening/README.md

 ### Configuration
 - Tweens automatically remove themselves when complete or killed.
 - The Factory dynamically expands internal capacity if you exceed the default limit.
-- Destroyed Unity objects auto-kill their tweens — no null checks needed.
+- Destroyed Unity objects auto-kill their tweens.
+No null checks needed.

 ## Debugging
 ### Tween Debugger Window